 ISTANBUL

-Formerly Byzantium, then Constantinople, part of the Ottoman empire since their invasion of 1453, and now the capital of modern Turkey, Istanbul is a place where continents, empires, and faiths have met — and clashed — for more than two millennia.
+Once Byzantium, then Constantinople, then part of the Ottoman empire since their invasion in 1453, and now the capital of modern Turkey, Istanbul is where continents, empires, and faiths have met and clashed for more than two millennia.

 The result is an urban palimpsest: churches turned into mosques, palaces that remember both Christian emperors and Ottoman sultans, and a skyline pierced by both minarets and domes.